India makes risky bet with rupee defense

 “The probability of a rate hike, if today’s measures are not successful in stemming rupee depreciation, has gone up.”

-Additional reporting by Swati Bhat, Archana Narayanan, and Abhishek Vishnoi in MUMBAI and Rajesh Kumar Singh, Anurag Kotoky and Devidutta Tripathy in NEW DELHI; Editing by Tony Munroe and John Mair
+Additional reporting by Swati Bhat, Archana Narayanan, and Abhishek Vishnoi in MUMBAI and Rajesh Kumar Singh in NEW DELHI; Editing by Tony Munroe and John Mair